endritkarpuzi/AgileMarilyn/README.md

  Application/GreenTipsAlpha1 - project folder of our app "GreenTips"

  .gitignore - contains all the files we judged that should be ignored by Git when pushing/pulling

+ Final report-DAT257 is the final report of our project